wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_WithCode_11_12_2025.md

 ## Abstract

 The STE model unifies all four fundamental forces, particles, and anomalies as emergent properties of a single SpaceTime Energy (STE) fluid.
-The universe is a fluid with ambient density ρ_ambient, governed by a Lagrangian ℒ_STE summing kinetic/field, gravity, weak, electromagnetic, and scalar terms.
-The only stable anchor is the Chiral Void (ρ ≈ 0), with handedness defining charge and suction defining mass.
+The universe is governed by one fundamental rule: **Acquisitive Potential**, where regions of higher energy density relentlessly draw energy from regions of lower density.
+This "energy theft" is the primordial engine of gravity.

 Particles are Chiral Voids: Left-handed (matter) or right-handed (antimatter).
 Quarks are not particles but emergent flow patterns: up quarks as stable void cores (intakes), down quarks as metastable flares/spikes (exhausts).
 The proton (uud) is a dual-intake engine with a collective spike; the neutron (udd) is an unstable source engine.

 Forces emerge geometrically:
-- Gravity: 3D bulk tension.
+- Gravity: The macroscopic effect of the field's Acquisitive Potential.
 - Strong: 2D shell tension + void-locking/flare-quenching.
 - Weak: 3D→2D holographic projection (α_W = (v/E_Pl)^2).
-- EM: 2D→2D leaked flare interaction, throttled by logarithmic lensing (L = α ln(m_probe/m_e)).
+- EM: 2D→2D leaked flare interaction.

 Anomalies resolved: Proton radius (3.89% vs. 3.80%), R_K (0.844 vs. 0.846), muon g-2 (2.07 ppm vs. 2.14 ppm).
 Baryogenesis via chiral selection.
 Cosmology: Flatness from 2D genesis plane.